machmoon/SentimentSenseHFH/VULTR_DEPLOY.md

 # 🦅 Vultr Infrastructure: SentimentSense

-For the **"Best Use of Vultr"** prize, SentimentSense leverages Vultr’s high-performance infrastructure to solve the **Zero-Latency Privacy Gap** in assistive AI.
+SentimentSense leverages the Gemini API and Vultr’s high-performance infrastructure to solve the **Zero-Latency Privacy Gap** in assistive AI.

 ## 🚀 The Infrastructure Story